ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A Domain Owner or PSO advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in (#dmarc-policy-record)) to those domains.
-In doing so, Domain Owners and PSOs indicate their severity of concern regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
-Mail Receivers in turn can take into account the Domain Owner's severity of concern when making handling decisions about email messages that fail DMARC authentication checks.
+In doing so, Domain Owners and PSOs indicate their handling preference regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
+Mail Receivers in turn can take into account the Domain Owner's stated preference when making handling decisions about email messages that fail DMARC authentication checks.

 A Domain Owner or PSO may choose not to participate in DMARC evaluation by